Stratosphere-Studios/777-300ER/README.md

 ### **Windows**
 You'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft if your computer doesn't have it.
 (It probably already does!)

+Some Windows antivirus software may flag [this line of code]() as malware.
+This is a false positive and you should add it to your antivirus's exceptions.
+This 777 uses a built-into-Windows program called mshta.exe to display a popup when first loading the aircraft and when aircraft configurations are reset.
+Some people may use mshta.exe maliciously but in our case it is simply for notifications.
+This project is fully open source and anyone may check the source code if he/she wishes.
+We are working on a workaround for this.

 ### **Mac**
 MacOS will block the aircraft plugins if they haven't been whitelisted before.
 To whitelist them, run the command `sudo xattr -dr com.apple.quarantine *` from a terminal inside the root X-Plane folder (either by `cd`-ing to it or Rightclick > Services > New Terminal at Folder).
 For a more visual explanation without the terminal, watch [this video](https://youtu.be/FPdd7IPFoNk).
 This only needs to be done the first time you install the 777.